Light-weight your three-season backpacking gear to hike farther and higher, and capture the photographs of your dreams.

 A homemade alcohol stove made from a Bumble Bee or Fancy Feast can weighs about .6 oz.
 They are super-light, stow in your mug, silent, slow to boil, (generally) simmer poorly, and need twice the fuel weight to match the energy content of canister fuel.
 Denatured alcohol can be purchased cheap by the gallon at home improvement stores at one-fourth the cost of canister fuel, or you can burn Heet (methanol, yellow bottle), available at convenience stores.
 Alcohol fuel can be simply carried in the field in 8 or 16 oz.-by-volume, re-used water bottles that weigh next to nothing.
 Mark these converted bottles with a skull and crossbones.
 Make your own stove by following Andrew Skurka’s lead at http://www.youtube.com/watch?v=pajkt594Ruw.

-For a solo overnight, alcohol is lighter by 3 or 4 oz., with volume savings because everything can pack inside your pot (mug).
+For a solo overnight, alcohol is lighter by 3 or 4 oz., with volume savings because everything can pack inside your pot (mug), including the alcohol bottle (I had to squash mine to fit).
 For a longer trip, alcohol is still probably lighter than canister by an average carry weight of an ounce to two, even if you start the trip heavier because the alcohol fuel weighs more.

 A huge benefit of getting your pack load below 30 or so pounds is you can chuck the hiking boots.
 I was wary of doing this, worrying about ankle sprains or other injuries, but after several years backpacking with trail running shoes, I’ve had fewer foot issues compared to boots: no ankle sprains and fewer blisters.
 Hiking in a light-weight shoe is a joy.
 You move naturally faster, with less effort.
 Every time you lift a foot, it’s exertion—roughly fivefold more work than if the equivalent weight was in your pack.
 My trail running shoes weigh 23 ounces; my last pair of light-weight boots weighed 52.